Romans in France small group history tour

 Overview: After breakfast depart by coach for Carcassonne via the Gallo-Roman villa at Montmaurin for a guided tour.
 This once palatial villa was one of the most luxurious in all of Gaul with some 200 rooms.
 The picturesque ruins include the remains of a temple, baths, mosaics and extensive gardens.

-Lunch will be provided at a nearby restaurant before we continue on to the world heritage walled city of Carcassonne.
+Lunch will be provided at a nearby restaurant to sample the famous before we continue on to the world heritage walled city of Carcassonne.
 The Romans fortified the hilltop on which the old city now stands around 100 BC and parts of the lower courses of the Northern Ramparts date back to the Gallo-Roman period though most of the city is Medieval, restored in 1853.

 Accommodation: 02 nights at Mercure Carcassonne or similar.